skipcress/CaptureCursor/README.md

 # CaptureCursor
-A MacOS application intended to be run in conjunction with ProPresenter, which will restore the cursor to the center of the screen if the user moves the cursor to one of the display screens.
+A MacOS application intended to be run in conjunction with ProPresenter, which will move the cursor to the nearest screen edge.

 To install:
 1. Download the file "Install_CaptureCursor.sh" to your Downloads directory